NordicSemiconductor/pc-ble-driver/README.md

     $ ./b2 toolset=gcc cxxflags=-fPIC cflags=-fPIC address-model=<32,64> link=static --with-thread --with-system --with-regex --with-date_time --with-chrono

 **Note**: Select 32 or 64-bit with the `address-model=` option.

+**Note**: Use `objdump -f <file>` to check whether a particular object file is 32 or 64-bit.

+#### Side-by-side 32 and 64-bit versions

+If you want to be able to have both the 32 and 64-bit versions of Boost available, add `--stagedir=./stage/x86` when building the 32-bit version and `--stagedir=./stage/x64` when building the 64-bit one, and they will be placed in `stage/x86` and `stage/x64` respectively.
+Later on you when building repositories that depend on this one, you will be able to point CMake the correct version of the libraries by using `-DBOOST_LIBRARYDIR:STRING="~/boost/boost_1_xx_y/stage/x<XX>/lib`.

 ### OS X 10.11 and later